-We are excited to offer online prize raffles, 50/50s, and wine survivor through Rafflebox, a raffle marketing and sales platform.
+We offer online prize raffles, 50/50s, and wine survivor through Rafflebox, a raffle marketing and sales platform.
 Online raffles are a little different from in-person raffles, and we have some extra regulations to work with.

 As you begin planning your event, we have some key tips for success: